Beyond the Recession: The Return of High Oil Prices |

 per barrel.
 This was influenced by a cut in output by the Organization

+of the Petroleum Exporting Countries (OPEC).
 The OPEC nations are made up of Algeria, Angola, Ecuador, Iran,

 Iraq, Kuwait, Libya, Nigeria,Qatar, Saudi Arabia, the United Arab